ArjanCodes/examples/more_code_smells/README.md

 ( see [https://rules.sonarsource.com/python/type/Code Smell/RSPEC-1066](https://rules.sonarsource.com/python/type/Code%20Smell/RSPEC-1066))

-Too deep nesting is generally a sign of code that has low cohesion (too many responsibilities). `create_vehicle` has too deep nesting.
+Too deep nesting is generally a sign of code that has low cohesion (too many responsibilities). `register_vehicle` has too deep nesting.
 It has both the job of finding vehicle information, as well as generating a license and an id.
 A second issue is that the nesting can be further simplified by using Boolean logic.

-Solution: create a separate `find_vehicle` method and call that, and combine the if-statements into a single one with the `and` operation.
+Solution: create a separate `find_model_info` method and call that, and combine the if-statements into a single one with the `or` operation.
 Bonus: show the difference between handling the special case (vehicle info not found) first vs after and the effect on code nesting.

 ### Code smell #3: Use the right datastructure

-If you need to iterate over all vehicleinfo objects just to find one with a specific brand+model, you probably want to use a dictionary instead, and key it on (str, str) tuples.
+If you need to iterate over all `VehicleModelInfo` objects just to find one with a specific brand+model, you probably want to use a dictionary instead, and key it on (str, str) tuples.

+Solution: convert the datastructure to a dict with (str, str) tuples as keys.

+Note:

+- This also significantly simplifies the `find_model_info` function!

 ### Code smell #4: Using nested conditional expressions